so-wise/so-fronts/gallery.md

 # Animations gallery

-Animations of the I-metric for the full time period of BSOSE-i106.
+Animations of the I-metric for the full time-period of BSOSE-i106.
 Choosing different `K` values, the initial period includes the spin-up of the reanalysis product, and so is not typical of the full period.